dashed-slug/wallets/readme.txt

 10. **Frontend - withdraw** - The \[wallets_withdraw\] shortcode displays a UI element that lets your users withdraw coins from their account to an external address.
 11. **Frontend - balance** - The \[wallets_balance\] shortcode displays your users' account balances.
 12. **Frontend - transactions** - The \[wallets_transactions\] shortcode displays an AJAX-powered table of past transactions affecting the accounts of your users.
+13. **Frontend - account value** - The \[wallets_account_value\] shortcode shows the account's total value expressed in the default fiat currency.

 == Changelog ==

+= 3.1.3 =
+- Add: New shortcode `[wallets_account_value]` displays the total account value in the selected fiat currency.
+- Improve: Display TXIDs and addresses as links only if they are alphanumeric, in frontent and backend transaction lists.
+- Fix: Some strings now made translatable.

 = 3.1.2 =
 - Fix: Incompatibility with frontend JavaScript code and Internet Explorer 11.